shaadcodes/opencode/README.md

 - **Version Control:** Git & GitHub

 ## Discipline
-- Daily Practice: atleast 2-4 Hours
+- Daily DSA Practice: atleast 2-4 Hours
 - Understanding and clarity over speed
-- Goal: To Build strong Fundamentals
+- Goal: To Build strong Fundamentals and conceptual understanding

 > This Repository will be updated **regularly** as I advance.